 By guest author David.

 Beat jealousy by reading this article.
-Jealousy is obviously a bad feeling to experience.
+Jealousy is a bad feeling to experience.
 Jealousy can be divided into two categories.
-First, the kind that is based on actual facts.
+First, the kind that is based on facts.
 Second is the kind that is based on suspicion or little “evidence”.

 If your partner is cheating, you want to find it out.
 Is there anything to watch out for here?